Crime Prevention in Germany Selected examples of projects in the „Infopool Prevention“ database Kriminalistisch-kriminologische Forschungsgruppe

 For realization of the second goal the contact points will contact the families of the youngstersand inform them that counsel is provided.
 Should additional support be required, the contactpoints must make sure that suitable assistance and offers are made available to the individualyoungsters.
 Networking is a precondition for including the youngsters in the existingprograms of the youth welfare and other organizations (e.g. sports clubs).
 In addition thecontact points will inform the police of the number of youngster who seek their support uponpolice recommendation.

 Implementation of the third and fourth goals aims at promoting the professional competenceof the responsible authorities already during the model project period by means of follow-uptraining and workshops thus initiating an exchange of lessons learned with other projects andinstitutions (target group-oriented projects, youth offices, schools, school authorities, policeheadquarters).
+Results / Experiences

 The model project revealed that the group of children and adolescents classified brutal orserial offenders is smaller than assumed.
 The percentage in the cities chosen ranges between 4and 8%.

-If summarizing the lessons learned the ISS can establish the following interim results: • Contact and cooperation between the youth welfare organizations and the police is possible.
-It will be supported by systematic joint follow-up training with externalmoderators.
+If summarizing the lessons learned the ISS can establish the following interim results:

-• The reporting channels between police and Youth Office could be optimized.
-An improved reporting form to transmit information to the Youth Office has been preparedIAW Police Service Regulation 382.
+improved reporting form to transmit information to the Youth Office has been preparedIAW Police Service Regulation 382.

-• Cooperation agreements have been concluded in all the project cities.
+• Cooperation agreements have been concluded in all the project cities. • The present framework conditions of the police for dealing with juvenile delinquency are

-• The present framework conditions of the police for dealing with juvenile delinquency are not the best.
+not the best.
 The great number of suspects (children and adolescents) can – as a rule – notbe handled by their juvenile delinquency project officer alone.
 This fact does notguarantee optimum cooperation between the police and the youth assistance organizationbecause there are too many contact points.

-• Future cooperation between the police and the youth assistance organization must get schools and judiciary more strongly involved.
+• Future cooperation between the police and the youth assistance organization must get

-• The youth assistance organizations still need to learn how to handle police reports in a more systematic and efficient fashion.
+• The youth assistance organizations still need to learn how to handle police reports in a

-• The reporting channels between the youth assistance organizations and the police are to be improved in a similar fashion as in the model project cities.
+• The reporting channels between the youth assistance organizations and the police are to be

 Institut für Sozialarbeit und Sozialpädagogik e.V.
-(ISS), Landesbüro Thüringen / Sachsen-Anhalt, Thomas-Mann- Strasse 13a, D-07743 Jena Juvenile Delinquency / Protection of Minors
+(ISS), Landesbüro Thüringen / Sachsen-Anhalt, Thomas-Mann- Strasse 13a, D-07743 Jena

-(PJS) – A Joint Project of the City of Nuremberg and of the Nuremberg Police
+Juvenile Delinquency / Protection of Minors Cooperation between the Police, Youth Welfare Services and Social Welfare Services (PJS) – A Joint Project of the City of Nuremberg and of the Nuremberg Police Headquarters Organization

 The model project „Cooperation between the Police, Youth Welfare Services and SocialWelfare Services“ was initiated with the financial support of the Bavarian State Ministry ofEmployment and Social Affairs, Family, Women and Health, the Bavarian Ministry of theInterior, the City of Nuremberg and the Nuremberg Police Headquarters on 1 March 1998.
+The project was planned to run for five years.

-The focus of the model project is on two topics: • improve cooperation between the police and social welfare authorities,• improve the crisis relief systems.
+• improve cooperation between the police and social welfare authorities,• improve the crisis relief systems.

 The team addressing the first topic comprises an educational scientist of the General SocialServices, an educational scientist for open children and youth work of the Youth Office and apolice officer of the Nuremberg Police Headquarters.
 An additional educational scientist ofthe General Social Services deals with crisis relief.
 Every team member remains under thecontrol of the detaching authority.